Gait-Conditioned Reinforcement Learning with Multi-Phase Curriculum for Humanoid Locomotion: Methodology

-An overview of our proposed gait-conditioned RL framework, highlighting the asymmetric actor-critic structure, gait-conditioned reward routing, and multi-phase curriculum learning strategy, is depicted in Fig.~\ref{fig:framework}.
-The figure summarizes how gait mode information conditions both actor and critic observations, clarifying the data flow from observations through network processing, reward computation, and final action selection.
+An overview of the proposed gait-conditioned RL framework—highlighting the asymmetric architecture, gait-conditioned reward routing, and multi-phase curriculum—is shown in Fig.~\ref{fig:framework}, illustrating how gait mode information conditions both actor and critic observations, from sensory input through network processing, reward computation, and final action selection.